robric/k8s-svc-and-lb-testing/README.md

-# Playing around with 3-node kubernetes cluster
+# Looking under the hood of k8s service on 3-node k8s cluster

 This page is:
 - a quick copy-paste source for rapidly bringing up test scenarios.